Texans coach David Culley tasked with changing culture, but will he have Deshaun Watson?

 What's next in Houston?

 Watson put up the best numbers of his young career in 2020, and the team won only four games.
-Houston's defense struggled all season, finishing 30th in Football Outsiders' weighted DVOA.
-Of course, there are still a lot of holes on a defense that struggled primarily because it lacked young difference-makers, so whomever Culley hires as his defensive coordinator will have a tall task ahead.
+Houston's defense struggled, finishing 30th in Football Outsiders' weighted DVOA.
+Of course, there are still a lot of holes on a defense that struggled primarily because it lacked young difference-makers, so whomever Culley hires as defensive coordinator will have a tall task ahead.

 Regardless of whether the Texans trade Watson, those holes on the roster will remain.
 The Texans' first pick in this draft is No. 67, so they won't be able to add impact talent at a team-friendly price, and they are currently $18 million over the projected 2021 salary cap (although that matters less than the cash they've already committed, which gives them some flexibility).

-If Houston trades Watson, they will be able to plug in pieces on the defense and upgrade that side of the ball significantly, but then questions will remain at quarterback.
+If Houston trades Watson, it will be able to plug in pieces on the defense and upgrade that side of the ball significantly, but then questions will remain at quarterback.